The names of dozens of people, fruits, buildings, flowers, fish and birds await immortalization on Lake Country street signs.

-The list, to be reviewed at a town council meeting next week, includes the names of pioneering families like the Claridges, Constables and the Gleeds.
+The list, to be reviewed at a town council meeting Tuesday, includes the names of pioneering families like the Claridges and Constables.

 There’s one suggestion to name a future road after Effie Etheridge, the area’s first schoolmarm in 1899.

-Nominees sometimes provide a bit of explanation why they think a certain name is worthy of being affixed to a street sign.
+Nominees sometimes provide a bit of explanation as to why they think a certain name is worthy of being affixed to a street sign.